 Switzerland Innovation Tech4Impact

-The SI Tech4Impact initiative awards 6 selected projects with a one-year project grant of up to CHF 85.000 each.
+The Switzerland Innovation Tech4Impact initiative awarded 18 projects with a one-year project grant of CHF 85.000 each.
 The program focuses specifically on sustainability-related projects that tackle a selected set of SGDs each year.

 What is it about?